Chefs Notes

 For those of you that are unfamiliar with Pad Thai it is essentially a noodle stir-fry with a peanut sauce.
 It often contains either shrimp or chicken and always rice noodles, bean sprouts, and en egg.

-Making Pad Thai at home allows you to control the heat level by adding more or less chili sauce.
-One thing to keep in mind is that the fattiness from the peanut butter and the sweetness from the sauce will help to balance and even mellow out a lot of the heat, so don’t be shy with it.
+Making Pad Thai at home allows you to control the heat level by adding more or less chilli sauce.
+One thing to keep in mind is that the fattiness from the peanut butter and the sweetness from the sauce will help to balance and even mellow out a lot of the heat, so don't be shy about it.

 Cooking